-Matthew Barney is considered by the most of the American critics, as the top of the ongoing aesthetic research.
-Submerged in sculpture, performance, photography, drawing and film, he is an imagist talent with an unconstrained creativity and visionarinesses.
+Matthew Barney is considered by most American critics, at the top of the ongoing aesthetic research.
+Submerged in sculpture, performance, photography, drawing and film, he is an imagist talent with unconstrained creativity and visionarinesses.
 Expert on anatomy and mythology, athlete and dynamic artist, he has created body-centric works that explore the transcendence of physical restraints: a sort of aesthetic athleticism or athletic aestheticism, that uses athletic means for aesthetic ends.

-He has often considered as a “depraved artist” because of the constant presence of explicit sexuality in his works.
+He has often been considered as a “depraved artist” because of the constant presence of explicit sexuality in his works.
 His sculptures, photos and drawings are the “framework” and “rubble” of his films.
-Barney is obsessed by unusual materials such as petroleum jelly (with which makes statues that don’t melt down thanks to refrigerated systems), milky white silicone, syrupy fluids, metals and chromium plating.
+Barney is obsessed by unusual materials such as petroleum jelly (which makes statues that don’t melt down thanks to refrigerated systems), milky white silicone, syrupy fluids, metals and chromium plating.

 Born in San Francisco in 1965, Barney moved to New York City, where he was introduced to the art scene and graduated from Yale University in 1989.
 With Cremaster cycle he won the Europa 2000 prize (1993) and the Hugo Boss Prize (1996), and it was exhibited in some of the most important museums of the world: Museum Ludwig in Cologne, Musee d’Art Moderne de la Ville de Paris and Solomon R. Guggenheim Museum of New York.